 Step 3 - Attach New Leather to Front and Back

 Line the back piece up against the back of the sofa.
 Staple the leather to the sofa along the top edge.
 The back piece will wrap around the sides of the sofa; don't worry about the leftovers.
 Take the front piece of leather, and line it up over the back piece.

 Staple the front piece along a slightly lower line than the back piece so that when the front is flipped into position and tucked in, you will not be able to see the staples.
 Once the top is secured, pull the leather tight and secure to each corner, then work along the bottom by pulling taut and then stapling along the edge until the pieces are secure.

 Step 4 - Attach New Leather to Arms and Lower Flap

 Take the arm pieces and staple them on the inside and outside back.
-Space the staples evenly, so that when covered with tacks it will produce a finished look.
-Flip the lower flap segment over the sofa cushions and staple along the front edge, so that when it falls the staples are not visible.
+Space the staples evenly so that when covered with tacks, it will produce a finished look.
+Flip the lower flap segment over the sofa cushions and staple along the front edge so that the staples are not visible when it falls.
 Take the leftover back segment and pull it around the sides of the sofa, stapling underneath.

 Step 5 - Sew Seat Cushions

 Sew seat cushions with a 5/8-inch seam allowance, using a leather-compatible foot on your sewing machine.
 Finish with zippers.

 Step 6 - Finish with Tacks